sneh-91/nhl_fo_engine/README.md

 # HockeyOps AI 🏒

 HockeyOps AI is a local NHL front-office assistant.
-Ask hockey ops questions in the browser and get concise answers backed by structured data from NHL API, CapWages, local MoneyPuck files, and manual team-context data.
+Ask hockey ops questions in the browser and get concise answers backed by structured data from NHL API, CapWages,  MoneyPuck.com, and manual team-context data.

-Current version: `0.5.0-phase6/phase7`

 ## What It Does